 For a list of documents, publications, and processes that are part of our modernization effort, please see the tables below for more information.

-In June 2018, Ginnie Mae announced it would develop and implement the technology and operational capabilities necessary to accept digital promissory notes and other digitized loan files as collateral for Ginnie Mae securities (Digital Collateral Program).
-As a part of that effort, Ginnie Mae kicked off a series of strategic workstreams to define the Digital Collateral functionalities sought by industry.
+In January 2021, Ginnie Mae first securitized mortgage loans for which the promissory note is an Eligible eNote via its Digital Collateral Program.
 This section contains guidance, training materials, forms, and other announcements, which together, inform MBS Program Participants about the policies, processes, and requirements for participation in Ginnie Mae’s Digital Collateral Program.

 The MyGinnieMae portal, is a single gateway to all Ginnie Mae’s systems, applications, that boosts efficiency for our business partners.
 The portal provides enhanced security and a single entry-point to all modernized and active legacy applications for individual users, as well as a seamless user registration and access request process for both the user and the approving authority.
 As of 9/1/2020, all Ginnie Mae systems users are required to have MyGinnieMae credentials.